Categorisation of chemicals with an end use in articles with food contact

-Our increased level of concern for introductions of chemicals for an end use in an article with food contact, is because there is a potential for adverse effects if chemicals that have migrated from the article into food are ingested and absorbed into the body.
+We have an increased level of concern for introductions of chemicals for an end use in an article with food contact because there is a potential for adverse effects if chemicals that have migrated from the article into food are ingested and absorbed into the body.
 The additional or different requirements arising from these concerns are outlined below.

-You must work out if your introduction meets the criteria for the exempted or reported categories by going through steps 1-6 of our categorisation guide.
+There are different criteria for each category and you must work out which one applies to your introduction by going through our categorisation guide, starting at 'Step 0: introductions that are in the listed category'.
 If your introduction does not meet the criteria for the exempted or reported category, it will be an assessed introduction.